Calls are made in the Phone app, which you can find in the bottom-left corner of the Home screen.

 Your iPhone can send texts, and attachments using the Messages app.
 We'll go through both of these in the steps below.

 Open the Messages app from the Home screen.
-The first time you do this you'll see the 'What's new' screen - tap Continue.

 Tap the New message button in the top right corner, or tap a person's name to reply to them.